lucky-bruce/-reedsy-frontend-challenge/q3/README.md

 ### Overview
 This project is for styling assignment in reedsy frontend engineer challenge.

+The static site for this project can be found in https://captain328.github.io/reedsy-frontend-challenge/public/q3.

 * Styling is done as indicated in the screenshot.
 * The footer is stick to the bottom when scrolling.
 * This projects uses SASS.